merthidayetoglu/CommBench/test_coll/README.md

 #### Example 2

-As a second example, we consider *Scatter* collective as in `ncclScatter`:
+As a second example, we consider *Scatter* collective as in `ncclScatter`.
+In Frontier, NCCL will run RCCL.
 ```cpp
 MPI_Barrier(MPI_COMM_WORLD);
 double time = MPI_Wtime();